2014 Longford County Council election

-An election to Longford County Council took place on 23 May 2014 as part of that year's Irish local elections.
-18 councillors were elected from three electoral divisions by PR-STV voting for a five-year term of office, a reduction of 3 councillors when compared with 2009.
-In addition both Granard Town Council and Longford Town Council were abolished.
+An election to all 18 seats on Longford County Council took place on 23 May 2014 as part of the 2014 Irish local elections, a reduction from 21 seats at the 2009 election.
+County Longford was divided into three local electoral areas (LEAs) to elect councillors for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV).
+In addition, the town councils of Granard and Longford were abolished.

 In one of the party's better local election results, Fine Gael remained the largest party with 8 seats.
 Fianna Fáil took 7 seats and the remainder were filled by Independents.
 This was the only Council on which Sinn Féin failed to make a breakthrough.